 So, aside from reducing automobile speeds, what types of changes result in a 60% reduction in injuries?
 Here are some ways to improve bike lane safety that could help you accomplish the same or similar results.

 - Remove pointless cut through streets and create auto-free zones where pedestrians can walk and bike without the fear of automobiles getting in the way.

 - Widen bike lanes so that bike lanes stand out more and give cyclists more room to navigate without getting so close to passing cars.

 - Add physical barriers between bike lanes and auto lanes, such as bollards, planters, parking spaces, etc.

 There are many ways to improve bike lane safety and TerraCast is here to help.
-Shop our collection of durable resin-based planters that have been used in many of the redesigned bike lanes and public plazas throughout New York City, as well as all across the US.
+Browse our collection of durable resin-based planters that have been used in many of the redesigned bike lanes and public plazas throughout New York City, as well as all across the US.